Skip to content

 9. Gusto kong sumali sa pagong-dagat release program.
 (I want to join a sea turtle release program.)

 10. Ang hatchling ng pagong-dagat ay kailangang maglakbay nang mag-isa patungo sa dagat.
-(Sea turtle hatchlings must travel alone to the sea.)
+(The hatchling in Tagalog of the sea turtle must travel alone to the sea.)

 11. Protektado ang pagong-dagat sa ilalim ng batas sa Pilipinas.
 (Sea turtles are protected under Philippine law.)